 So, Claire plowed into Sasha, putting all her weight and all her strength into each kick, smack, and bite.
 Before long, Sasha lied on the ground, far more bloodied and torn than Claire.
 Blood trickled down Sasha's left eye, which was nearly swollen shut, and there was still a cold hatred there.
 But it was over.
 She may have been arrogant, but she wouldn't risk her life for the sake of ego and pack rank.
 Claire was the rightful victor.

-As she stood, feeling more powerful than she could remember feeling in a long time, Claire glanced at the faces around her.
-Even the faces of her friends were calm, as if they knew without a trace of doubt she would dominate.
+As she stood, relishing in the power that coursed through her veins like a rampant river tide, Claire glanced at the faces around her.
+Even those of her friends were calm, as if they knew without a trace of doubt she would dominate.

-Eventually, Claire couldn't keep her eyes on the other wolves any longer; her eyes instinctively found Luke, and her body pulsed with a numbing electric current as his gaze penetrated her with the utmost, passionate intent; he was completely ignoring any and all others around him.
+Eventually, she couldn't keep her eyes on the other wolves any longer; she instinctively found Luke, and her body pulsed with a numbing electric current as his gaze penetrated her with the utmost, passionate intent; he was completely ignoring any and all others around him.